kubewarden/docs/docs/operator-manual/airgap/01-install.md

 ./kubewarden-load-policies.sh --policies kubewarden-policies.tar.gz --policies-list policies.txt --registry <REGISTRY.YOURDOMAIN.COM:PORT> --sources-path sources.yml
 ```

-:::note
+:::caution
+The `sources.yaml` file is needed by kwctl to connect to registries that fall into these categories:

+* Authentication required
+* Self signed certificate is being used
+* No TLS termination is done

-Go to [kwctl documentation](https://docs.kubewarden.io/distributing-policies/custom-certificate-authorities) to learn more about how to configure your sources.yaml
+Please refer to [this section](../distributing-policies/custom-certificate-authorities.md) of our documentation to learn more about how to configure the `sources.yaml` file
 :::

 ## Install kubewarden.